pdf-raku/PDF-raku/README.md

 %%EOF
 ```

-The PDF is broken down into indirect objects, for example, the first object is:
+The PDF is composed of a series indirect objects, for example, the first object is:

 ```
 1 0 obj <<